seandstewart/bardly/pending/romances/the-tempest/11-player.md

 *Re-enter SEBASTIAN, ANTONIO, and GONZALO*

 Yet again! what do you here?
-Shall we give o ‘er
+Shall we give o 'er
 and drown?
 Have you a mind to sink?

 **SEBASTIAN**